Frequently asked questions

 Contact the helpdesk if your todo bar isn't working properly.

-If you are a member of staff and have hit your currently set quota, contact the pln helpdesk through the online forms here or via phone to get this increased.
+If you are a member of staff and have hit your currently set quota, contact the ITS Helpdesk on x5555 or by emailing email@example.com to get this increased.

 There are some reasons you may want to use personal folders, perhaps to store very large numbers attachments or backup important content before leaving the university.